Analysis | Some Bankers Deserve a Bonus This Year

 Even Christine Lagarde’s institution has acknowledged that U.S. behemoths such as JPMorgan Chase & Co. are taking market share in Europe and this cannot be conveniently ignored.
 It would be self-defeating to let them snap up more talented European bankers by offering more money.

 One workaround solution lies in letting Europe’s banks offer their stars deferred pay and a package of stock rewards rather than straight cash.
-Bankers can always console themselves that at least any awarded equity is at the cheaper end, with most banks trading at a 40%-60% discount to book value.
+Bankers can always console themselves that at least any awarded equity would be cheap, with most banks trading at a 40%-60% discount to book value.

-Fixed-income trading has enjoyed a bumper year everywhere, with third-quarter revenues in this business up more than 25% year-on-year and almost breaching decade highs, according to Coalition data.
+Fixed-income trading has enjoyed a bumper year everywhere, with third-quarter revenues in this business up more than 25% year on year and almost breaching decade highs, according to Coalition data.
 And yet, Europe’s banks are falling behind on how much of this business they do.
 Across trading and investment banking, U.S. banks have taken another 3 percentage points of market share globally this year.

 Wall Street’s finest are also increasing fixed-income headcount.
 European banks, by contrast, have cut markets-related staff by 5% and that won’t mark the end of the bloodletting.